Smart Fiberglass Solutions Contact Us Now

 What Is a Welding Blanket?

-A welding blanket is a piece of safety equipment designed to protect workers, equipment, and surrounding materials during welding or other high-temperature operations.
+A welding blanket is a piece of fire-resistant safety equipment designed to protect workers, equipment, and surrounding materials during welding or other high-temperature operations.

-Material Temperature Resistance
+Material Typical Temperature Resistance Recommended Use

 How Welding Blankets Protect Equipment During Hot Work